ChangLab/ATACPrimerTool/README.md

 ## Package dependencies

-This pipeline requires the following packages: R, samtools and bedtools (>= version 2.24.0).
+This pipeline requires the following: Python 2, R, samtools and bedtools (>= version 2.24.0).
 These packages must be either be in your `$PATH` variable or paths can be hardcoded by editing [ATACPrimerTool.yaml](pipelines/ATACPrimerTool_config.yaml).

 ## Running the pipeline